Important Questions When Interviewing & Hiring Your Oregon Personal Injury Attorney

 Not without talking to a lawyer.
 Insurance companies rarely offer you a fair amount for your injuries without a lawyer.
 Two extreme examples are one case where my client was offered $4,000 before he hired me.
 At trial a jury awarded us $550,000.
 In another case the insurance company originally blamed my client and would not even fix his motorcycle.
 I filed a lawsuit and a month before trial they offered $2 million and said they would never pay a penny more.
 After picking a jury and presenting our witnesses, they nearly tripled their offer and the case settled.
 Insurance companies do not get to determine the value of your injury case, that is up to you or a jury.
 If you have already received an offer for your injuries, contact me and I will let you know if I think it is a fair offer.
 I will not charge you for this consultation.
 If I do not beat their original offer to you, I will not charge you anything.

-I recently taught a class to members of the Oregon Trial Lawyers Association.
+When I taught a class to members of the Oregon Trial Lawyers Association.
 Many of the personal injury lawyers in the class advertise themselves as being aggressive and fighting for their clients, which turned out not to be true.
 Before the class I looked each of them up in the court's computer system.
 Most of them had filed 0-2 cases in the last year- during that time period I had filed around 20 cases.
 It is a lot of work to file a lawsuit and the ensuing paperwork (work for me, not you), but I file a lawsuit in most of my cases, as that is what gets insurance companies to pay, and if they don't we can take your case to a jury.
 Before you hire a personal injury attorney, make sure they file and try cases.
 If they give you an excuse for why they don't do it, keep on looking, as you will rarely get a fair amount with a settlement attorney.

 How do I pay your legal fees?